Edgecortix-Inc/dna-IP-series/README.md

 ./inference /opt/edgecortix/resnet50_deploy/
 ```

-This will run the model on the FPGA board, as well as compare the reference results against the the ones we saved previously during the compilation of the model.
-The output will be similar to the following snippet:
+This will run the MERA compiled model on the FPGA board, as well as compare the reference results against the the ones we saved previously during the compilation of the model.
+The successful output will be similar to the following snippet (the time mentioned is the actual end-to-end latency for batch size 1):

 ```
 [22:53:30] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:63: Loading json data...